 Baby Could be at Risk for any of the Following:

 - You could have problems with your motor development like holding your head, crawling, and walking.
 Your child may also have trouble taking care of himself.
 You may not be able to feed and dress.
-You may need physical therapy by the suggestion of a pediatrician to help control these problems.
+You may need physical therapy by the suggestion of a experts to help control these problems.

 - Problems can arise, including learning, understanding, and attention problems.
 The child may also Face difficulty in speaking and communication.
 You may need special education or speech therapy to help you manage those problems.